Let’s get Cliterate

 We surveyed more than 1,000 women about the specific kind of stimulation they like on their clitoris, and here’s what they had to say:

 Sound like something you might like?
 Well you're in luck.
-Meet Filare and Carezza—our newest clitoral stimulators–coming soon!
+Meet Filare and Carezza—two of our growing clitoral stimulator family!

 Filare knows its way around your clitoris, with dual stimulation points that feel like a skillful tongue, circling and stroking.